The end of the day depletion is real.

 For some, it’s subtle: Creative work takes more effort than it used to.
 Mornings feel heavier.
 Recovery takes longer.
 The spark you rely on doesn't arrive when you need it.
 You're producing more effort than output.

-For others, it’s obvious: You’ve tried cutting back.
+For others, it’s obvious: You've tried cutting back.
 Setting rules.
-“Only on weekends.”
+"Only on weekends."
 Starting again Monday.
-You know the loop: relief → numbness → recovery → regret.
-You’re tired of compensating.
+You know the loop: relief, numbness, recovery, regret.
+You're tired of compensating.

 This pattern isn't your fault.
 It's how the system works when alcohol is involved.

+Here’s what’s actually happening: pressure builds, alcohol softens the moment, recovery stays incomplete, and your baseline drops.
 Nothing dramatic.
 No collapse.
-Just a subtle drain on energy, clarity, and creative capacity.
+Just a slow drain on energy, clarity, and creative capacity.
 So you compensate.
 You work harder.
-You rely more.
+You rely on it more.
 You recover longer.

-Over time, this becomes familiar — and familiar starts to feel normal.
+Over time, this becomes familiar, and familiar starts to feel normal, until you realize you’re producing more effort than output.

 This Is Where Alcohol Becomes a Barrier